williamcfrancis/YOLOv3-Object-Detection-from-Scratch/README.md

 # YOLOv3 Object Detection from scratch

 ## Overview
-YOLO (You Only Look Once) is a fast, real-time object detection algorithm that is widely used in the field of computer vision.
+This is an implementation of YOLO (You Only Look Once), a fast, real-time object detection algorithm that is widely used in the field of computer vision.
 It is capable of detecting multiple objects in an image and assigning them semantic labels based on their class.
 The following image is an example of the output of an object detection model:
 ![image](https://user-images.githubusercontent.com/38180831/206100696-b4db529c-63e1-4c31-bcfb-348c8b3f5722.png)

 Here, the different colors indicate different object classes.